Marcbaer/01.01-Propagating-Uncertainty-1D-Random-Walk/README.md

 In other words, variances are added if independent and identically distributed random variables are added.
 [A proof of method can be found here](ProofofMethods/Cumulative_Variances.pdf)

-For the evaluation, the GP-LSTM is trained for 2, 5 and 10 step ahead predictions and the corresponding predicted variances are displayed below:
+For the evaluation, the GP-LSTM is trained for n= 2, 5 and 10 step ahead predictions and the corresponding predicted variances are displayed below:

 <img src="./Figures/Grid_var_hist_2.jpg" width="250" height="200" /> <img src="./Figures/Grid_var_hist_5.jpg" width="250" height="200" /> <img src="./Figures/Grid_var_hist_10.jpg" width="250" height="200" />